netdata/netdata/docs/Running-behind-apache.md

 ---

-You can also use a unix domain socket.
-This will also provide a faster route between apache and Netdata:
+You can also use a Unix domain socket.
+This will also provide a faster route between Apache and Netdata:

 ```
 [web]